gpoitch/graphql-builder/README.md

 const PostQuery = query({
   name: 'PostQuery' // name is optional, unless you have mutliple operations in your request.
   variables: {      // variables are optional.
 Useful for extending queries.
     id: 'Int!'
   },
   definition: `{
     post (id: $id) {
       id
       title
-      ${FragmentAuthor}
+      ${PostAuthorFragment}
     }
   }`
 })